therecipe/qt/README.md

 Almost all Qt functions and classes are accessible from Go and you should be able to find everything you need to build fully featured applications.

-(A special exception are the WebEngine/WebView packages, these aren't available for Windows yet.)

 Installation
 ------------